enznear/codex_test/README.md

 ### Uploading Gradio or Docker apps

 1. **Prepare your files**
    - **Gradio**: upload a single Python file or a zip archive containing your Gradio app.
-The backend will run the first `.py` file it finds in the uploaded directory.
+If an `app.py` file is present it will be used; otherwise the backend runs the first `.py` file it finds in the uploaded directory.
      If the archive contains a `requirements.txt` file it will be installed into a fresh Python **3.10** virtual environment which is then used to run the script.